ramipellumbi/Federated-Learning-with-an-Adversary/README.md

 is set up to run one experiment at a time.
 - To perform multiple experiments, you can run the notebook `project/run_multiple_experiments.ipynb`, which is set up to perform multiple experiments with different configurations.
+- To evaluate / plot the results of experiments, you can run the notebook `project/evaluate.ipynb`.

 ### Command Line Arguments